Top 5 collaboration tools for app designers

 Notism might be criticised for being a little clunky, but in terms of features and functionality, this is a powerful internal tool.
 Plus, it’s the only one currently available for motion project collaboration.

-Notion is the most packed out tool yet.
+Notion is one of the most packed-out collaboration tools yet.
 Most designers these days use a variety of tools on a project, all with different jobs – Jira, Basecamp, Confluence.
 Notion eliminates the need for all of them if you’re working internally.

 You can set up workspaces for various company departments, determining role permissions for the users and assigning tasks.
 You can upload documents, notes and over 30 various media types, keeping all files in one place without having to jump between various services.